polinadumbledore/speech-annotation-tool-for-khanty/README.md

 1. [`creating_asr_dataset.ipynb`](ASR/creating_asr_dataset.ipynb) - This notebook details the process of converting audio data and corresponding annotations into a dataset format compatible with training a Whisper model.
 2. [`fine_tune_asr.ipynb`](ASR/fine_tune_asr.ipynb) - This notebook covers fine-tuning the Whisper multilingual small model on Khanty data.

+> [!NOTE]
-The audio data and annotations used for fine-tuning the ASR model for Khanty are available on [Hugging Face](https://huggingface.co/datasets/numblilbug/khanty_asr), formatted for training with the transformers library.
+> The audio data and annotations used for fine-tuning the ASR model for Khanty are available on [Hugging Face](https://huggingface.co/datasets/numblilbug/khanty_asr), formatted for training with the transformers library.

 ### Diarization
 1. Dataset folder: